gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 details of this prediction to the reader in Chapter 3, we showcase our experimental success in  @Fig:double_muts_intro (B) where the predicted induction profiles of nine double mutants (light blue shaded regions) are overlaid with their experimental measurements (points).
-The near 100\% agreement between theory and experiment illustrates the utility of using free energy shifts as a means to predict new phenotypes.
+The intimate agreement between theory and experiment illustrates the utility of using free energy shifts as a means to predict new phenotypes.

-![**Theoretical prediction and experimental validation of double mutant phenotypes.** (A) Cartoon representation of the LacI repressor with mutations in the inducer binding domain and DNA binding domain represented by hats and socks, respectively.
+![**Theoretical prediction and experimental validation of double mutant phenotypes.** (A) Cartoon representation of the LacI repressor with mutations in the inducer-binding domain and DNA binding domain represented by hats and socks, respectively.
 While the mutations have known chemical features, we characterize each mutation as potentially modifying four biophysical parameters, the dissociation constants ($K_A$, $K_I$), the relative energy difference